 The advertising ecosystem is evolving.
-Whether you’re just starting to think about a first-party data strategy or you are well on your way, there’s no denying that there’s a need for it.
-At our recent Digital Media Asia masterclass with Ian Hocking from South China Morning Post, Ian gave key insights into what they do differently than other publishers and left the audience with key take-aways for developing their own first-party strategy.
+Whether you’re just starting to think about a first-party data strategy or you're well on your way, there’s no denying that there’s a need for it.
+At our recent Digital Media Asia masterclass with Ian Hocking from South China Morning Post, Ian gave key insights into what they do differently than other publishers and left the audience with key takeaways for developing their own first-party strategy.
 If you missed the masterclass, you can watch the replay here.
 If you just want the highlights, keep reading!

 Watch the masterclass recording here with: